Refer Yourself to NHS Sexual Health Services

 Are sexual health services confidential?

-The team at your sexual health clinic will ask your permission to inform your GP.
+The team at your sexual health clinic may ask your permission to inform your GP.
 There are advantages to having details of all your medical care in one place, in your GP record.
 However, you have every right to say no. You will still receive exactly the same care, but nobody outside the clinic (including your GP) will be informed.

 What services are available in my area?